masschallenge/impact-api/QUICK_START.md

 make grant-permissions PERMISSION_USER=admin@example.com PERMISSION_CLASSES=v0_clients,v1_clients
 ```

-Respond to the questions with "yes" or "y".
+Respond to any confirmation prompts with "yes" or "y".

-8. Go to http://localhost:8000 and login as admin@example.com.
+8. Go to http://localhost:8000 and log in as admin@example.com.
 At
 this point you should be see a list of types of available accelerate
 objects.
 Clicking on one of those links should give a you short list
 of some of the objects of the given type.
 For example,